The House That Madigan Built

 Veteran reporter Ray Long draws on four decades of observing state government to provide the definitive political analysis of Michael Madigan.
 Secretive, intimidating, shrewd, power-hungry--Madigan mesmerized his admirers and often left his opponents too beaten down to oppose him.
 Long vividly recreates the battles that defined the Madigan era, from stunning James Thompson with a lightning-strike tax increase, to pressing for a pension overhaul that ultimately failed in the courts, to steering the House toward the Rod Blagojevich impeachment.
 Long also shines a light on the machinery that kept the Speaker in power.
 Head of a patronage army, Madigan ruthlessly used his influence and fundraising prowess to reward loyalists and aid his daughter’s electoral fortunes.
 At the same time, he reshaped bills to guarantee he and his Democratic troops shared in the partisan spoils of his legislative victories.
 Yet Madigan’s position as the state’s seemingly invulnerable power broker could not survive scandals among his close associates and the widespread belief that his time as Speaker had finally reached its end.

-Unsparing and authoritative, The House That Madigan Built is the page-turning account of one the most powerful politicians in Illinois history.
+Unsparing and authoritative, The House That Madigan Built is the page-turning account of one of the most powerful politicians in Illinois history.

 About the AuthorRay Long is a Chicago Tribune investigative reporter and a two-time finalist for the Pulitzer Prize.
 He has covered Michael Madigan and Illinois politics for more than forty years as a journalist writing for the Chicago Tribune, Associated Press, Chicago Sun-Times, Peoria Journal Star and The Telegraph of Alton.